HAT: Hybrid Attention Transformer for Image Restoration: Experimental Results

 \subsection{Real-world Image Super-Resolution}

-\textbf{Quantitative results.} Tab.~\ref{realsr_quantitative_results} shows the quantitative comparison on real-world image super-resolution of our method with the state-of-the-art approaches: ESRGAN~\cite{esrgan}, BSRGAN~\cite{bsrgan}, Real-ESRGAN~\cite{realesrgan}, DASR~\cite{dasr} and SwinIR~\cite{swinir}.
-Note that all these models are GAN-based models.
-Except for ESRGAN using Bicubic degradation, the others models are all trained based on real-world degradation models.
-We use the officially released models for the compared methods and evaluate all the approaches on four datasets.
-Real-SR-cano~\cite{realsrset} and Real-Nikon~\cite{realsrset} consist of real-world data pairs captured by specific cameras.
-AIM2019-val, provided by the AIM2019 real-world image SR challenge~\cite{aim_val}, is a synthetic dataset that employs realistic and unknown degradations.
-Additionally, we construct a synthetic dataset based on 100 DIV2K\underline{~}valid~\cite{div2k} images using the high-order degradation model~\cite{realesrgan}, following DASR~\cite{dasr}.
-For measurement, we adopt PSNR and LPIPS~\cite{lpips} as metrics, with PSNR reflecting the fidelity of the reconstruction, and LPIPS reflects the perceptual quality of results.
+\textbf{Quantitative results.} Table \ref{realsr_quantitative_results} presents a quantitative comparison of our method with state-of-the-art approaches: ESRGAN~\cite{esrgan}, BSRGAN~\cite{bsrgan}, Real-ESRGAN~\cite{realesrgan}, DASR~\cite{dasr}, and SwinIR~\cite{swinir}.
+All models are GAN-based, and our HAT models are trained using the BSRGAN degradation model \cite{bsrgan} (i.e., HAT-1) and Real-ESRGAN degradation model \cite{realesrgan} (i.e., HAT-2).
+For compared methods, we utilize the officially released models and evaluate them on four datasets.
+Real-SR-cano~\cite{realsrset} and Real-Nikon~\cite{realsrset} feature real-world data pairs from specific cameras.
+AIM2019-val, from the AIM2019 challenge~\cite{aim_val}, is a synthetic dataset with realistic, unknown degradations\footnote{We use paired data of the validation set from this challenge.
+The competition officials do not release the degradation model.}.
+Additionally, we construct a synthetic dataset using 100 DIV2K\underline{~}valid~\cite{div2k} images with a high-order degradation model~\cite{realesrgan}, following DASR~\cite{dasr}.
+We use PSNR and LPIPS~\cite{lpips} as metrics, with PSNR measuring fidelity and LPIPS assessing perceptual quality.
 Since all of the methods are GAN-based, the PSNR performance of different models on various datasets is not consistent.
-Nevertheless, similar PSNR values indicate that the performance of the various methods in terms of fidelity is comparable.
-For LPIPS, HAT achieves the best performance on all four datasets, demonstrating that our method generates the results with the best perceptual quality.
+Nevertheless, similar PSNR values suggest comparable fidelity among the methods.
+Notably, HAT-1 achieves the best balance between PSNR and LPIPS among the three methods.
+HAT-2 obtains the best performance on all four datasets, indicating that it generates the results with the best perceptual quality.

-\textbf{Visual comparison.} We present the visual results generated by different methods on real-world low-resolution images in Fig.~\ref{realsr}.
-In the first and second rows of visual comparisons, our HAT generates clearer branches and whiskers than other methods.
-In the third row, the wall texture produced by HAT appears the most natural.
-Overall, our method is capable of producing visually pleasing results with clear and sharp edges.
-This demonstrates the great potential of our method for application in real-world scenarios.